 If you just can’t stand the way you look with short hair, you can consider hair extensions.
 All is fair in a fight for healthy locks.

-Keep Growing Your Hair Long In The Summer – Some Tips
+How to Keep Growing Hair Long In The Summer

 Passed the above 4 tests without heading to the hair salon?
 Congratulations!
 You are ready to leave your hair long.